iamsven2005/FYP/README.md

    - Approve or reject ingredients based on the compliance analysis.
 <img src="Markdown\staff-review.png" alt="Compliance Results" width="500"/>

+### Glossary

+To help you better understand the terms used in this documentation, here is a glossary of some key terms:

+- **JWT (JSON Web Token)**: A compact, URL-safe means of representing claims to be transferred between two parties.
+In this system, it helps in securely transmitting information between the client and the server as a JSON object.

+- **Prisma**: An open-source database toolkit that helps with database management.
+It's used in this system for building the database schema, performing migrations, and handling data queries and transactions.

+- **API (Application Programming Interface)**: A set of rules that allow different software entities to communicate with each other.
+In this system, API routes are used to handle requests and responses between the user interface and the server.

+- **AI-driven analysis**: The use of artificial intelligence to evaluate and make decisions based on data.
+In this application, AI is used to analyze food labels and check for compliance with health and safety standards.

+- **OCR (Optical Character Recognition)**: Technology that recognizes text within a digital image.
+It is used in this system to extract text from uploaded food label images for further analysis and compliance checking.

+These terms are integral to understanding how the system operates and interacts with its users.

 ### License

 This project is licensed under the MIT License.